wuba/magpie/README.md

 The browser should  have been opened instantly，[http://127.0.0.1:8080](http://127.0.0.1:8080)

-## Contribute
+## Contribution
-As we mentioned previously, `Magpie` has multiple sub-projects;
+As we mentioned previously, `Magpie` has multi-parts;

 * cli: go to [cli](CLI.md)
 * workflow web/server: go to [workflow](workflow/README.md)

-Magpie contains some separated projects, you may check out these codebase as listed bellow:
+Magpie also has some relative projects, you may check out these codebase as listed bellow:

 > Magpie Native&Dart SDK